aligg/stroller-stats/README.md

 # Stroller Stats

-This projeect integrates with the Strava API to display stroller run data.
+This project integrates with the Strava API to display stroller run data.
 It is deployed at [StrollerStats.com](https://strollerstats.com).
 The project was bootstrapped with Create-React-App on the frontend and Google Firebase Functions and Firestore for the backend

 ## Running Locally